Riley Keaton

-Nicholas Riley Keaton (born August 9, 1997) is an American politician who has served as a Delegate from the 11th District to the West Virginia House of Delegates since 2020.
+Nicholas Riley Keaton (born August 9, 1997) is an American politician who served as a Delegate to the West Virginia House of Delegates from 2020 to 2023.
 Keaton is a Republican.

 Early life, education, and career

 Keaton was born in Spencer, West Virginia, to Tony and Tracey Keaton.
 He studied for his Bachelor of Economics degree at West Virginia University.
 As a teenager, Keaton was politically active.
 Before assuming office, Keaton was employed as the president of a limited liability company.

 Elections

 2016

 In his first primary, Keaton narrowly lost to incumbent Rick Atkinson in a three-way race, receiving 37.36% of the vote and missing the nomination by only 28 votes.

 2020

 In the 2020 primary, Keaton defeated Atkinson with 52.01% of the vote to win the nomination.

 In the general election, Keaton defeated Democrat Mark Pauley with 66.46% of the vote.

 2022

 In 2022, Keaton's district changed following the states redistricting.
 He was once again up against Rick Atkinson in the primary.
 On May 10, 2022, he went on to win the primary with 56% of the vote to Atkinson's 44%.

 In the general election, Keaton defeated Democrat Chuck Conner with 30.1% of the vote.